Overtorment/NoobHub/README.md

 OpenSource multiplayer and network messaging.

 * Connections are routed through socket server with minimum latency, ideal for action games.
 * Simple interface.
+Publish/subscribe paradigm in action.
 * Server written on blazing fast nodejs.
 * Socket connections, works great through any NAT (local area network), messages delivery is reliable and fast.

-Repo includes server code (so you can youse your own server) and Corona lua client.
+Repo includes server code (so you can use your own server) and Corona lua client.
+More clients to come.
 You can test on my server, credentials are in the repo!

 Lua code may serve as an example of how LuaSocket library works.